-In case of non-conference publications, manuscripts go through a different reviewing process.
-Once a submission is received, it is initially evaluated by the series editor to whom it belongs.
-The series editor will give his/her answer for acceptance or rejection within one month (if the submission is rejected however, we will do our best to send it to the author(s) earlier).
+In case of non-conference publications (edited volumes, journals), manuscripts go through a different reviewing process.
+Once a submission is received, it is initially evaluated by the series editor/editor-in-chief to whom it belongs.
+The editor will give his/her answer for acceptance or rejection within one month (if the submission is rejected however, we will do our best to send it to the author(s) earlier).
 In order to make the decision, the series editor may send the manuscript for parallel approval to an external reviewer specialized in the subject of manuscript.
 When the submission is accepted and the first version of the manuscript is received, it is sent to the assigned reviewers.
 Reviewers are asked to sign their reports and declare any competing interests on any manuscripts we send them.
 Reviewers then advise their editor, who makes the final decision on the form of the publication.

 Standards and Ethics

 In order to assure high-standard publications, publishing revenue has no influence on editorial decisions.
 The selection process is based on scientific value which is why the peer review process stands at the core of our publishing process.

 The duties of the reviewers include the contribution to the editorial decision, objectivity, confidentiality, promptness, attention to and checking for plagiarism, disclosure and attention to conflicts of interest.

 The duties of the editors include the final decision on publication, fair play, confidentiality, involvement and cooperation in investigations, disclosure and attention to conflicts of interest.